kaste/abbrev-autocomplete/README.md

 - expands abbreviations into combined_words for snake, mixed and camel case
 - prioritizes previously chosen completions
 - current view words go before other views words

-TODO:

-- prefer words closer to cursor?
-- take into account scope/language word defined vs we are editing
-- better support for multiple cursors, i.e. if primers differ
-- obey `word_separators` setting to parse words
-- `shift+tab` to cycle back? `backspace` to cancel?
+- supports `shift-tab`

-Started from discussion [here](https://forum.sublimetext.com/t/st3-style-autocomplete-in-st4/57774) and based on sketch by **LightsOut8008**.
+Started as fork of https://github.com/Suor/sublime-hippie-autocomplete which started in a discussion [here](https://forum.sublimetext.com/t/st3-style-autocomplete-in-st4/57774) and is based on sketch by **LightsOut8008**.